CumulusNetworks/docs/content/cumulus-linux-514/Layer-3/Routing/Segment-Routing.md

 cumulus@switch:~$ nv show router segment-routing static srv6 sid 2001:db8:1:1::100/48
 ```

-### Show SRv6 Endpoints
+### Show Segment Routing Endpoints

-SRv6 endpoints are installed as IPv6 routes into the RIB and FIB.
-To show SRv6 endpoints, view the
+Segment routing endpoints are installed as IPv6 routes into the RIB and FIB.
+To show segment routing endpoints, view the
 IPv6 RIB with the `nv show vrf <vrf> router rib ipv6 route` command.
-You can view a specific route with the `nv show vrf <vrf> router rib ipv6 route <route-id>` command.------------------------------------
+You can view a specific route with the `nv show vrf <vrf> router rib ipv6 route <route-id>` command.

-### Show SRv6 Statistics
+### Show Segment Routing Statistics

 To show all SRv6 information, run the `nv show router segment-routing srv6 stats` command